 - Upset sale

 - Repository sale

-Here’s a brief explanation.
+Here’s a brief explanation of tax deeds.
 It starts with the state legislature and the lawmakers.

 The legislature made the rules and authorized the counties to levy taxes, followed up by the collection of taxes.